 - Store cooked meringue in an airtight container at room temperature at low humidity.
 Keeps for many months at low humidity.

-- number 6B (1/2-inch diameter) large star pastry tube
+You will need: - 2 cookie sheets lined with parchment - pastry bag - number 6B (1/2-inch diameter) large star pastry tube

 - 1 cup (115 grams) powdered sugar, lightly spooned into the cup